Last updated on April 30th, 2019

-A misdemeanor conviction can still result in fines, jail time, and a permanent criminal record.
+A misdemeanor conviction will usually result in fines, jail time, and a mark on your permanent criminal record.
 For this reason, it’s important to contact a lawyer as soon as possible if you’ve been charged with a misdemeanor.

 In this article, we’ll go over each of the five different misdemeanor classes in Virginia.
 We’ll also discuss the penalties you can expect if you’re charged with a misdemeanor from one of these classes.

 As noted above, the Virginia Code categorizes most misdemeanors into one of the five major misdemeanor classes, depending on the severity of the crime.